How to transfer your phone number from one mobile network to another: a step-by-step guide to using a PAC Code.

-Whilst you’re waiting for the phone number transfer to take place, your incoming phone calls and text messages will continue to be received on your old mobile network.
+Whilst you’re waiting for the phone number transfer to take place, incoming phone calls and text messages on your number will continue going to your old mobile network.

 On the day of your phone number transfer, your new mobile network will take control of your phone number.
-Simultaneously, your old mobile network will release the phone number and your account on that mobile network will also be closed.
+Simultaneously, your old mobile network will release that number and your old account on that network will automatically be closed.

 When the transfer happens, you’ll momentarily lose coverage on both of the networks.
-You’ll need to restart your handset for the coverage to come back and for the phone number transfer to be completed.
+You’ll need to restart your handset for the coverage to come back and for the phone number transfer process to complete.
 After a restart, incoming phone calls and messages should then be routed to your new mobile network.

 Throughout the whole process, there should be little or no loss of service.
-This is because you’ll continue receiving coverage on your old network until the transfer takes place and until the new mobile network takes over.
+This is because you’ll continue receiving coverage on your old network until the transfer actually happens and the new mobile network takes over.

 Expiry of PAC Codes

 Your PAC Code will expire 30 days after issue.
-If you don’t use your PAC Code inside that 30-day window, nothing will happen and the account on your old mobile network will stay open as before.
-Normally, we’d recommend using your PAC Code within 26 days of it being issued (this is to allow for the expected number transfer timeframe).
+If you don’t use your PAC Code within the 30-day window, nothing will happen and the account at your old mobile network will stay open as before.
+Normally, we’d recommend using your PAC Code within 26 days of it being issued (this allows a bit of time for the transfer to actually happen).

-If your PAC Code has already expired, you can request a new one using the instructions above.
+If your PAC Code has already expired, you can request a new one by following the instructions above.

 Instant Messaging Apps